DCDoncaster/BillingSystem/README.md

     * fullname: first and last name of the user
     * lastreading: Sent as a whole number integer.
 This will not generate any charges and shoudl be used to generate a base line for any future charges
     * outstandingbalance : Should always be set to 0 unless the customer is being provided an opening credit on their account
+    * phonenumber: Should be provided as a String

 * /user/read - **GET**